ToxycOS-Devices/device_xiaomi_raphael/README.md

 The Xiaomi Mi 9T Pro / Redmi K20 Pro (codenamed _"raphael"_) is a high-end smartphone from Xiaomi.

-It was announced and released in August 2019.
+Redmi K20 Pro and Mi 9T Pro was announced and released in May and August 2019 respectively.
+Both are basically same devices with different name for different regions.

 ## Device specifications